 Board of Directors

-Chair: Mark Barnaba
+Chair: Mark Barnaba AM

-Deputy Chairs: Andrew Drayton, Kate O'Hara
+Deputy Chair: Kate O'Hara

 Treasurer: Craig Yaxley

-Mark Barnaba serves as Chairman of Macquarie Group, Western Australia.
-He is also Chairman of The University of Western Australia’s Business School Board and an Adjunct Professor in Investment Banking & Finance at the UWA Business School.
-Mark is a non-executive director of Fortescue Metals Group.
+Mark is a Non-Executive Director (and Lead Independent Director) of Fortescue Metals Group, and is a member of the Advisory Council for The Hugh Jackman Deborah-lee Furness Foundation for the Performing Arts.
 He is co-founder (and previously co-executive Chairman) of Azure Capital and previously has been the Chairman of Western Power, Edge Employment Solutions, the West Coast Eagles Football Club and Alinta Infrastructure Holdings.
-He was also appointed by the Premier to chair the WA steering Committee of the Commonwealth Business Forum for CHOGM in 2011.
+He was also appointed by the Premier of Western Australia to chair the WA Steering Committee of the Commonwealth Business Forum for CHOGM in 2011.